 SCREEN: Author submitted screen capture: 60186_screenshot_2 (0.48-1:09)

-Next, return to the command window and ___Authors: use 1-2 lines here to describe what you are doing during the below described timestamp____.[1]
+Next, return to the command window and replace the data using the baseline corrected result.
+[1]

 SCREEN: Author submitted screen capture: 60186_screenshot_2 (1:10-1:39)

-Now, go to the text editor and and run the program as shown here.
+Now, go to the text editor and run the program as shown here.
 This will sum up the values between 2,910–2,965 inverse centimeters to obtain the intensity values under each Raman spectrum from the 26 consecutive steps measurement and store them in an excel file.
 [1]